fjiang316/Recipe_Calorie/README.md

 We created a new column indicating the missingness status of the `rating`, and shuffled this column for our permutation.
 Since `minutes` is numeric, we used the absolute mean difference of `minutes` when `rating` is and is not missing as our test statistics.

+Below are distributions of minutes with and without rating.
+From the histogram below, we notice there distribution is very similar.
+But we will continue to conduct a permutation test with mean as test statistic.

+<iframe src="figures/minute_miss_hist.html" width=800 height=600 frameBorder=0></iframe>

 Below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.

 <iframe src="figures/empi_dist_minute_rate.html" width=800 height=600 frameBorder=0></iframe>